nkernis/blog.noahkernis.com/content/posts/itp/fall_2020/time/01_elements_of_circumstance/index.md

 {{< figure src="img/01.JPG" alt="" caption="[ Time For Myself ]" >}}

-Thinking about what the use of all these times tools is actually for.
+Thinking about what the use of all these time tools is actually for.

 {{< figure src="img/02.JPG" alt="" caption="[ Time For The Machine ]" >}}